 Boston401 is your opportunity to come together as a generation and think through what your generation’s legacy will be.
 As part of a highly diverse group of peers, you will tackle real social challenges facing Boston and develop Cultural Intelligence in the process – the ability to cross divides and thrive in multiple cultures.

-Over three days, you’ll join a group of 150 people in Boston to tackle a pressing challenge your city faces: This year’s challenge is: "How will we make Boston a city for all as it enters its 401st year?"
+Online over four days, you’ll be part of a group of 150 people in Boston tackling a pressing challenge your city faces: This year’s challenge is: "How will we make Boston a city for all as it enters its 401st year?"

-You’ll go out into communities, investigate issues, collaborate, hold difficult conversations and work up ideas.
-You’ll test, refine and either implement your ideas or present them to leaders in Boston.
+You’ll work together with young people and established leaders across Boston to investigate issues, collaborate, hold difficult conversations and work up ideas.
+You’ll test, refine and present your ideas to leaders in Boston.

-Boston401 is intergenerational, giving you the opportunity to work with around 50 established leaders from across the city, who act as group advisors, speakers and immersion hosts.
+Boston401 is intergenerational, giving you the opportunity to work with a diverse range of established leaders from across the city, who act as group advisors and speakers.
 The established leaders benefit from seeing the world through your eyes - the next generation.

 The application process for Boston401 involves answering three questions about your passion for leadership and your city.
 These questions can be answered by whichever means feels most comfortable to you, be it written, video submission, a piece of artwork, song or photograph – however you best feel you can express your desire to take responsibility for the legacy of Boston.

 Boston401 is a partnership between Boston University and Common Purpose.